Saturday, September 17, 2011

 In the Symphonia, a collection of liturgical songs to Mary, Hildegard writes with ecstatic passion of her love and devotion to the Virgin Mary.
 She extols Mary as “greenest twig” and sings the praises of her womb, which “illuminated all creatures.”

-You can hear one of her songs to Mary in the following video and on the recording, “Hildegard von Bingen: Canticles of Ecstasy.”
+Her songs to Mary are available for listening in the following video and on the Sequentia recording, “Hildegard von Bingen: Canticles of Ecstasy.”
 Her music is still just as beautiful today.

 Hildegard died on Sept.
 17, 1179 at age 81.
-Her sisters said they saw two streams of colorful lights cross in the sky above her room.
+The sisters at her convent said they saw two streams of colorful lights cross in the sky above her room.
 She became a saint by popular acclamation.

 _______

-The Hildegard and Richardis icon is available on cards, plaques, T-shirts, mugs, candles, mugs, and more at TrinityStores.com
+The Hildegard icons are available on cards, plaques, T-shirts, mugs, candles, mugs, and more at TrinityStores.com

 This is just perfection!
 A true triumph of womens' community!